mallory/e2ee/draft-e2ee.md

 Challenges
 ----------

 Earlier in this document end-to-end encryption was defined using formal definitions assumed by internet protocol implementations.
-Also because the IETF is the place for "producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet" {{RFC3935}} the reader can be confident that current deployments of end-to-end encrypted technologies in the IETF indicate the cutting edge of their developments, which is yet another way to define what is, or ideally should be, a particular kind of technology.
+Also because the IETF is the place for "producing high quality, relevant technical documents that influence the way people design, use, and manage the Internet" {{RFC3935}} the reader can be confident that current deployments of end-to-end encrypted technologies in the IETF indicate the cutting edge of their developments, which is yet another way to define what is, or ideally should be, a particular technology.

 Below is best effort list of the challenges currently faced by protocol designers of end-to-end encrypted systems.
 Problems that fall outside of this list are likely 1) unnecessary feature requests that negligibly, or do nothing to, achieve the aims of end-to-end encrypted systems, or are 2) in some way antithetical to the goals of end-to-end encrypted systems.